aelena/trustworthy-ai/README.md

 <summary>Notice</summary>

 __Although we have encyclopedical ambitions, this tsundoku-ish repo can only be a work in progress, part learning journey, part intellectual pursuit, and does not intend to be a final one stop shop__

+The ultimate goal is to build a BoK for a team of AI Auditors inside an organization, according to the definition of [Body of Knowledge](https://en.wikipedia.org/wiki/Body_of_knowledge#:~:text=August%202022,representation%20by%20any%20knowledge%20organization.) offered by Wikipedia.

 No affiliation links whatsoever.